What is the charism of the Sisters of Notre Dame?

 What ministries do Sisters of Notre Dame carry out?

 Sisters of Notre Dame serve God and the Church in a wide variety of ministries based on the needs of the times, our charism and the gifts and talents of individual sisters.
 We minister in education, parish ministries, healthcare, social services, social justice, spiritual development, and web-based communications.
 We have artists, musicians and published writers among us as well.
-Read more
+Click here to read an overview of our ministries.
+Learn more about our volunteer and outreach ministries.

 What is unique about the educational ministry of the Sisters of Notre Dame?